adhiluphanna/deliciousrecipeh/content/post/23-simple-way-to-make-ultimate-chicken-and-bacon-stuffed-croissants.md

 1. Get 2 tbsp butter
 1. Prepare 2 tbsp milk
 1. Make ready 1/4 cup finely chopped onions
-1. Prepare to taste Salt &amp; Pepper
+1. Prepare to taste Salt & Pepper

 Dump in a bunch of Hormel bacon pieces and stir up.
 Preferably, chill for a few hours for the.
 Bacon-Wrapped Chicken Stuffed with Spinach and Ricotta.
 These chicken breasts stuffed with ricotta cheese, spinach, and wrapped with bacon are a sure-fire way to impress!